xendit/xendit-dotnet/README.md

   ```

 - If you want to install through Visual Studio:
-  1. Open Solution Explorer.
+  1. Open Solution Explorer
-  2. Click right on the project.
+  2. Click right on the project
   3. Click on `Manage NuGet Packages...`
   4. Select on `Browse` tab and search `Xendit.net` by Xendit
   5. Select version that you want to use and click Install